Market Overview

 Schools

-Winchester leads on school quality with a 75% average pass rate (rated Strong) compared to 73% in Fredericksburg.
-Top schools in Fredericksburg include James Monroe High School and Walker-Grant Middle School.
-In Winchester, families look to John Handley High School and Daniel Morgan Middle School.
+Fredericksburg has a 73% average SOL pass rate; Winchester has 75% (2024 state assessment data).
+Public schools in Fredericksburg include James Monroe High School and Walker-Grant Middle School; in Winchester, John Handley High School and Daniel Morgan Middle School.
 See Fredericksburg schools | See Winchester schools

 Fredericksburg